‘2 Broke Girls’ Cancellation: Cher Could Have Been Max’s Mother In Lost Season 7

 The decision to cancel 2 Broke Girls was done because the series struggled to keep up with the ratings.
 According to Deadline’s report, CBS and producer Warner Bros.
 TV couldn’t reach an agreement on the financial aspect of the series.
 There was even a talk of shortening a possible Season 7, giving it only 13 to 18 episodes.
 However, this deal didn’t reach fruition.

 2 Broke Girls initially started with a strong viewership during its first season from 2011 to 2012.
 However, the ratings continued to decline but the series was still considered a decent performer for the network.
-The series starred Dennings as Max and Beth Behrs as Caroline Channing, who works as waitresses at a Brooklyn diner.
+The series starred Dennings as Max and Beth Behrs as Caroline Channing, who work as waitresses at a Brooklyn diner.
 The two girls dreamed of running their own business one day, but the only thing holding them back is their broke financial status.

 Season 6 finale saw Max getting engaged to her on-again and off-again romance, Randy, played by Ed Quinn.
 At that time, people felt that the series was the last.
 With Max on her way to promise herself to someone, Season 7 could have featured a different dynamic involving the broke ladies.
 There was also the question if Max will separate from Caroline and go live with Randy.